induhiu/Or-GAN-ic/README.md

   7. new_nn.h5 - neural network implementation

 Before executing forest.py, you will need to create an object of the Forest class and call the grow function - an example is provided in the source code.
-The parameters of the function are the rate at which new trees will "sprout" and the years the forest should do its growing, both of which are integers.
+The parameters of the function are the rate - float - at which new trees will "sprout" and the years - integer - the forest should do its growing.
 The rate is more of a probabilistic figure as opposed to a fixed number.
 For example, a rate of 1 means a high likelihood of 1 new tree every year.
 These parameters are arbitrary.
 For optimal performance and results, we recommend a rate of 1 and 10 years of growth.

 ### Images and Graphs Generated